How to Easily Use Customer Co-creation for Profitable Growth

 “A management initiative, or form of economic strategy, that brings different parties together (for instance, a company and a group of customers), in order to jointly produce a mutually valued outcome.”

-Individualisation, which offers higher-priced items with a customer perceived higher-value, has also been popular for years.
+Individualisation, which offers higher-priced items with a customer perceived higher value, has also been popular for years.
 It allows customers to design their own unique products to show off their personality.
 For instance, customers can personalise their M&M chocolates and design their own Nike running shoes.

 But these are not strictly co-creation, since they are designed by only one person for use by just one person.
-Co-creation is rather about designing an offer by many, for the purchase and enjoyment of many.

 After the success of such personalised offers, organisations understood that there is immense value in getting input from customers.
-Many now include them not only in product enhancements, but also in developing their advertising, promotions and even in first-stage innovation.
+Many now include them not only in product enhancements but also in developing their advertising, promotions and even in first-stage innovation.

 Who to work with?

-Winning Customer Centricity - The BookAs I mention in my book, not all business managers feel comfortable exposing their new ideas and concepts to their customers.
+Winning Customer Centricity - The BookAs I mentioned in my book, not all business managers feel comfortable exposing their new ideas and concepts to their customers.
 If this is the case in your own organisation, then you are left with the only option of interviewing employees.
 This isn’t such a bad thing; after all, they too are customers, but you need to keep in mind their biasses.
 They probably know more about the brand than the average customer does and they are also likely to be more positive towards it.
 However, their passion for the company and its brands is a valuable asset not to be neglected.

-If your management allows you to work with customers, then you will want them to … Click to continue reading
+If your management allows you to work with customers, then you will want them to be vetted for different things by the recruitment agency.

 Should CMOs Concentrate on Brand Building or Business Growth?